PranjalKumar09/MachineLearning/Dl~Tensorflow/Transformer.md

 - **Process**: Multiple attention heads process the input, then combine into a single output.
 - **Advantage**: Enhances model’s ability to understand both short- and long-term dependencies.

+- : It computes the attention scores and weighted sum of the value
+- `def attention(self, query, key, value)`: It computes the attention scores and weighted sum of the values.